vrusinov/gmsite/pages/recommended-reading-and-talks.md

-The following posts and talks moved me in one way or another, so I reccomend you read/watch them too.
+The following posts and talks moved me in one way or another, so I recommend you read/watch them too.

 * [Incident Analysis: How *Learning* is Different Than *Fixing* - John Allspaw](https://youtu.be/Zw_ASI-rk1s) - 2020 video.
 A few points resonated with me:
     *  Severity of the incident has nothing to do with how difficult and interesting it was